 Suzanne McKechnie Klahr

-This profile was prepared when Suzanne McKechnie Klahr was elected to the Ashoka Fellowship in 2006.
+This description of Suzanne McKechnie Klahr's work was prepared when Suzanne McKechnie Klahr was elected to the Ashoka Fellowship in 2006.

 The New Idea